typisttech/wp-cloudflare-guard/README.txt

 1. Login [CloudFlare](http://cloudflare.com)
 1. Select your domain
 1. Go `Firewall`
-1. Release you IP under `Access Rules`
+1. Release your IP under `Access Rules`

 = Does this plugin available in my language? =